We have pleasure in providing you with our Financial Services Guide (FSG).

 We aim to deliver on our aspiration ‘to position you to financially survive any insurable event’ through:

-AJGCo holds an Australian Financial Services Licence which authorises us to deal in (including to issue and arrange for others to deal in), and provide personal and general advice concerning general insurance products.
+Gallagher holds an Australian Financial Services Licence under the Corporation Act which authorises us to deal in (including to issue and arrange for others to deal in), and provide personal and general advice concerning general insurance products.

-We are committed to providing sound advice based on our market knowledge.
-We can:
+We are committed to providing sound advice based on our market knowledge including:

 When we provide you with advice this may be general advice or personal advice.